What You Need To Know Before Visiting Eastern State Penitentiary

 The remains of the barber shop.
 The barber shop had fluorescent lights, outlets, mirrors, and barber chairs.
 Inmates trained to be barbers and used straight razors for shaving the other prisoners.
 The guard on duty issued and signed out razors to the inmates.

-Above is the shower room at Eastern State Penitentiary.
+Above is the shower room.
 The prisoners shared one large shower.

-This summer there is an interesting new art installation inside one of the former cells at Eastern State Penitentiary.
+This summer there is an interesting new art installation inside one of the former cells at the penitentiary.
 This metal cage is an exact recreation of a cell from Camp X-Ray, the former holding cells at Guantanamo Bay in Cuba.

 By placing the Guantanamo Bay cell inside an Eastern State Penitentiary cell, the artist William Cromar illustrates opposite means to a similar end.
 The Eastern State cells are larger, opaque, and stone, where the Guantanamo Bay cages are smaller and nearly transparent.

 Read More: Best Things To Do in San Francisco